Date Ideas

 - Lee, Richmond St W & Portland St – Come for the Singapore-style slaw and stay for… well, everything else

-- Jacobs & Co Steakhouse, CIBC Square – This classic Toronto steak house is reopening May 14
+- Jacobs & Co Steakhouse, CIBC Square – I’ve never been, and would love to!

 - Nobu Toronto, King St W & Blue Jays Way – Located within steps of my condo!